Affiliate links on Android Authority may earn us a commission. Learn more.

 Xiaomi sells laptops under its Mi Notebook branding (with the sole exception of the Mi Gaming Laptop that launched in 2018).
 The Mi Notebook line borrows heavily from the design aesthetic of Apple’s MacBooks.
 Inside, though, Windows powers the devices.

-The most recent laptop from Xiaomi is the Mi Notebook Pro 15.
-Like its smartphones, Xiaomi only brings its laptops to specific countries in which it operates, so you might not be able to buy one in your area.
+One of the more recent laptops from Xiaomi is the Book Air 13, a thin-and-light notebook with a 360-degree hinge.
+Like its smartphones, Xiaomi only brings its laptops to specific countries, so you might be unable to buy one in your area.

 Wearables and audio

 Xiaomi has made some of the most successful fitness trackers on the market.
-Its line of Mi Band wearables brings high-end features to incredibly low-priced products.
-Here at Android Authority, we’ve given glowing reviews to nearly every Mi Band we’ve tried.
+Its Xiaomi Band (or Smart Band in certain countries) wearables bring high-end features to incredibly low-priced products.
+Here at Android Authority, we’ve given glowing reviews to nearly every Band we’ve tried.

 Xiaomi also makes audio products.
 It sells both wired and wireless headphones in various styles, including in-ear and over-ear.
-However, its most recent product is the Xiaomi Mi True Wireless Earphones 2, which are pictured above.
-The true wireless earbuds look very much like the industry-defining AirPods from Apple.
+However, its most recent product is the Xiaomi Buds 4.

 TVs and media streamers

 For Western markets, including the US, Xiaomi foregoes offering full televisions and instead offers media streamers.
 These devices also run on Android TV and are usually priced very competitively.
-The latest streamer from the brand is the Xiaomi Mi TV Stick, pictured above.
+A popular streamer from the brand is the Xiaomi Mi Box S, pictured above.

 Smart home products

 Xiaomi offers quite a few smart home products, many of which are available all over the world, including the US.
-The Mi Home Security Camera, pictured above, is one of the many products it offers.
+The Mi Smart Speaker, pictured above, is one of the many products it offers.

 There are also smart plugs, smart thermostats, smart bulbs, and many more products.
 However, only certain devices are available in specific areas, so you’ll need to do some searching to find what’s available to you.